5 Best Gardening TV Shows

 This is another long term firm favourite and still going strong since 1978.
 The show, filmed in Scotland, moves at a much slower pace than its rivals but that is its most endearing feature.
 The hosts are really charismatic and you always look forward to the next episode.
-If you haven’t seen it before then tune in, you will be pleasantly surprised, an excellent and educational show.
+If you haven’t seen it before then tune in; you will be pleasantly surprised with this excellent and educational show.

 4. The Instant Gardener

 A relatively new addition to the garden makeover genre, presented by the ever enthusiastic Helen Skelton.
 This is an interesting take on the formula as it is aimed at people who aren’t necessarily gardeners but have an outdoor area which needs to look interesting and presentable.